kannans89/RustRepo/05_DataTypes/05_DataTypes.md

 #### Integer Overflow

-In a variable of integer if you try to store value beyond the range overflow can happen.What will happen if we try to store a value 256 on an unsigned u8 variable .
-The valid range of unsigned u8 variable is 0 to 255.Let us understand this through an example.
+An integer overflow occurs when the value assigned to an integer variable exceeds the Rust defined range for the data type.
+Let us understand this with an example :

 ```rust
     fn main() {